apostrophecms/uploadfs/README.md

 * The `getUrl` method returns the URL to which you should append uploadfs paths to fetch them with a web browser.

+* The `identifyLocalImage` method provides direct access to the `uploadfs` functionality for determining the extension, width, height and orientation of images.
+Normally `copyIn` does everything you need in one step, but this method is occasionally useful for migration purposes.

 ## Working Example

 For a complete, very simple and short working example in which a user uploads a profile photo, see `sample.js`.